Inside Netflix’s Strong Black Lead: How the streamer showcases a variety of Black experiences

 Strong Black Debut

-The strategy was in place and team was coming together—they just needed a name.
+The strategy was in place and the team was coming together—they just needed a name.

 “The name seems so obvious, but if you were part of those brainstorms, it could’ve been a much different situation,” Watson says.